Mythos (card game): Tome

 Arcane literature that contains Spells.
 Each Tome is written in a language, which your Investigator or an Ally must be listed as speaking before you can play the Tome.
 Tomes may be played with several Spells in them, an exception to the general rule of playing only one card per turn in most cases.
 Examples: Necronomicon, Unaussprechlichen Kulten.

 Distribution

 Mythos was available in boosters and starters, which contained a fixed number of common, uncommon and rare cards distributed randomly.
 The Mythos Standard Game Set deviated from this practice.

 Cards are illustrated by various artists using very various styles, some cards being photo-realistic paintings, some computer-generated and some examples of modern arts.

 Mythos Limited Edition

 Mythos Limited Edition (1996) was divided into starters, which also contained a random investigator, and into 3 different boosters.
-Each booster contained cards from Limited Edition plus 60 [incorrect, it actually is 67] unique cards from the different starters.
+Each booster contained cards from Limited Edition plus 67 unique cards from the different starters.